 “Hi, my name is Werner Brandes.
 My voice is my passport.
 Verify me.”

-In 1992 their plan worked.
+In the 1992 Sneakers movie, their plan worked.
 Bishop and team successfully gain access to Werner’s office and recover the black box they are after.

 Sure Sneakers was fiction, but the concept of voice recognition wasn’t as futuristic as it may have seemed to viewers at the time.
 Texas Instruments developed the first speaker recognition prototype in 1976.
 By the mid 1980s, the NIST Speech Group was established to evaluate the emerging area of speech processing.
 However, challenges with accuracy and security kept adoption weak for years until advances such as AI and machine learning enabled significant performance improvements.
 Today, the technology is clearly taking hold with firms like Grand View Research predicting the global speech and voice recognition market to reach $31.82 billion by 2025.

-Unfortunately, just as AI and voice technology have experienced explosive growth, so have the vulnerabilities exposed by the Sneaker team nearly 30 years ago.
+Unfortunately, just as AI and voice technology have experienced explosive growth, so have the vulnerabilities exposed by the Sneakers movie team nearly 30 years ago.
 And the threat of bad actors gaining unauthorized access through voice impersonation, or spoofing, is now much greater given the extraordinary developments in computer-altered speech, synthesized voice and high-definition recordings.
-Voice biometric spoofing is still a very real threat and unlike the good guys in Sneakers, the people doing it nearly always have bad intentions.
+Voice biometric spoofing is still a very real threat and unlike the good guys in the Sneakers movie, the people doing it nearly always have bad intentions.

 And, if you haven’t seen Sneakers, it’s got a great cast including RobertRedford, Dan Aykroyd, Ben Kingsley, Mary McDonnell, and River Phoenix.
 And while we’d love to give you more plot details, as the movie’s tagline warns, “We could tell you what it’s about but then, of course, we’d have to kill you.”